unit6-net/website/content/team.md

 <img title="a title" alt="Alt text" src="./alek.jpg">

-Aleks has over 10 years of experiance in the cyber security space.
-His main skillsets are in pentesting and red teaming and cloud solutin aritecture.
-He last role was co-founder in a startup, with previouse work experiance in both corporate and govermental postitons.
+Aleks has over 10 years of experience in the cyber security space.
+His main skillsets are pentesting, red teaming and cloud solution architecture.
+He last role was co-founder in a startup, with previous work experiance in both corporate and governmental postitons.

 Griffin
 asfda